dendycodes/PaintPad/README.md

 ### Contributing:

-If you'd like to contribute to PaintPad, please create a pull request with your changes.
+If you'd like to contribute to Paint Pad, please create a pull request with your changes.
 We welcome contributions of all types, including bug fixes, new features, and documentation improvements.